MartinoPhoenixVox/martinsite/README.md

 ## 🗂 Documentation & development flow

 This repository now includes living templates for a strict PLANNING → ANALYSIS → DESIGN → IMPLEMENTATION → MAINTENANCE flow under the `docs/` folder at the project root (`/martinsite/docs/`).
 Use these templates when starting any feature or change to keep work consistent and traceable.
+Each feature will have their own folder `feature_name/` (name it with real feature).

 Quick usage:

-- Put public diagrams (UML/ER) in `website/static/docs/` (create that folder if missing).
-Example image path: `website/static/docs/er_diagram_v1.png`.
+- Put public diagrams (UML/ER) in `website/static/docs/feature_name/` (create that folder if missing).
+Example image path: `website/static/docs/feature_name/er_diagram_v1.png`.
-- To embed diagrams in templates, use Jinja: `{{ url_for('static', filename='docs/er_diagram_v1.png') }}` when inside the `website` blueprint static folder.
+- To embed diagrams in templates, use Jinja: `{{ url_for('static', filename='docs/feature_name/er_diagram_v1.png') }}` when inside the `website` blueprint static folder.
 - For private or large files you don't want in Git, use `docs/` plus external storage or Git LFS and link from the markdown templates.

-See `docs/README.md` for template overview and `docs/1-planning.md` → `docs/5-maintenance.md` for per-phase templates.
+See `docs/README.md` for template overview and `docs/feature_name/1-planning.md` → `docs/feature_name/5-maintenance.md` for per-phase templates.